Our story begins in April 1993.

 We have two farms in operation with a total of 20 Hectare of cultivable land in the nearby region of the Shimba Hills, through which we are able to cover a large part of demand of food supplies in the schools.
 The farms are operated ecologically, no chemicals nor machinery are used.
 The processes of sowing and harvest are all done by hand, the ploughing with help of oxen.
 This creates jobs and protects the enviromment.

 A few years back an employment agency was set up, which organises jobs for family members of our school pupils.
 The agency does not only create jobs, but also makes sure the employees receive higher wages and that their social-welfare deductions are paid on time.
 This is often not the case or not taken seriously in the employment sector of private homes.

 At the same time a free medical coverage scheme was started for our pupils,the MMMS programme (Mekaela Micro Medical Scheme).
-All employees involved in our projects are able to join, for the cost of approx. 3 Euros a month.
+The cost for this programme are 2 Euros per pupil a month.

 All of the projects initiated and supported by Watoto e.V. are charitable.
 Should there be any money as surplus at the end of the year (hypothetically), the profit is contributed among the Kenyan employees.